 According to the first survey made with 6 food firms, ensuring better food security and food safety and raising awareness of the community on healthy and balanced diet are considered as priority areas under Action Track One.
-The respondents suggest that access to safety and healthy food need to be improved and the current regulations that do not meet food safety criteria should be strengthened and there should be a transition to sustainable food labelling.
+The respondents suggest that access to safety and healthy food need to be improved and the current regulations that do not meet food safety criteria should be strengthened.
 Shortening the agricultural supply chain and reducing the number of middlemen in access to food play an essential role as an action.
 Dissemination of sustainable agriculture principles via agricultural extension services, making necessary arrangements on contractual farming in order to establish/strengthen cooperation mechanisms within the food system could be given as urgent actions received as feedback from private food companies.

-With respect to the second survey received by 258 respondents, 28.08 % of the problems indicated by respondents refers to Action Track 1.
+With respect to the second survey received by 258 respondents, 28.08 % of the problems refers to Action Track 1.
 Two main intervention areas come to the front.
 These are sustainable food security and better public health and food safety.
 The measures under food security considered under this intervention area are ensuring food security and access to safe, healthy and nutritious food, healthy, balanced and adequate nutrition and waste management, disposal and reuse and recycling related to nutrition and nutritional ingredients.
 The other measure under this action track is public health and food safety.
-The measures are production of safe, healthy and nutritious food, inspections and controls, ensuring public health and food safety food safety problems.
+The measures are production of safe, healthy and nutritious food, inspections and controls, ensuring public health and food safety problems.